Enceladus: Proposed mission concepts

-The discoveries Cassini made at Enceladus have prompted studies into follow-up mission concepts, including a probe flyby (Journey to Enceladus and Titan or JET) to analyse plume contents in situ, a lander by the German Aerospace Center to study the habitability potential of its subsurface ocean (Enceladus Explorer), and two astrobiology-oriented mission concepts (the Enceladus Life Finder and Life Investigation For Enceladus (LIFE)).
+The discoveries Cassini made at Enceladus have prompted studies into follow-up mission concepts, including Journey to Enceladus and Titan (JET), a probe flyby to analyse plume contents in situ,Enceladus Explorer (EnEx), a lander funded by the German Aerospace Center to study the habitability potential of its subsurface ocean, and two astrobiology-oriented mission concepts, the Enceladus Life Finder (ELF) and Life Investigation For Enceladus (LIFE).

 The European Space Agency (ESA) was assessing concepts in 2008 to send a probe to Enceladus in a mission to be combined with studies of Titan: Titan Saturn System Mission (TSSM).
 TSSM was a joint NASA/ESA flagship-class proposal for exploration of Saturn's moons, with a focus on Enceladus, and it was competing against the Europa Jupiter System Mission (EJSM) proposal for funding.
 In February 2009, it was announced that NASA/ESA had given the EJSM mission priority ahead of TSSM, although TSSM will continue to be studied and evaluated.

 In November 2017, Russian billionaire Yuri Milner expressed interest in funding a "low-cost, privately funded mission to Enceladus which can be launched relatively soon."
 In September 2018, NASA and the Breakthrough Initiatives, founded by Milner, signed a cooperation agreement for the mission's initial concept phase.
 The spacecraft would be low-cost, low mass, and would be launched at high speed on an affordable rocket.
 The spacecraft would be directed to perform a single flyby through Enceladus's plumes in order to sample and analyse its content for biosignatures.
 NASA provided scientific and technical expertise through various reviews, from March 2019 to December 2019.

 In 2022, the Planetary Science Decadal Survey by the National Academy of Sciences recommended that NASA prioritize its newest probe concept, the Enceladus Orbilander, as a Flagship-class mission, alongside its newest concepts for a Mars sample-return mission and the Uranus Orbiter and Probe.
 The Enceladus Orbilander would be launched on a similarly affordable rocket, but would cost about $5 billion, and be designed to endure eighteen months in orbit inspecting Enceladus's plumes before landing and spending two Earth years conducting surface astrobiology research.

 In 2024, ESA named a mission to Enceladus its top priority.
 Currently known as the L4 mission, it is an orbiter and lander proposed for launch in 2042, with arrival at Enceladus in 2053.